VoiceGR Survey Methodology

 Research suggests that survey respondents feel less comfortable providing their actual income rather than indicating a range that their income falls into.
 For example, a respondent whose household income is $23,157 may be more likely to answer if they are able to select that their household income is in the $20,000-$29,999 range than to provide the actual number.
 VoiceGR utilizes these income categories in order to increase responses rather than asking for raw numbers.
 As a result, poverty calculations are estimates and are phrased as “near or below” and “near or above”.

 VoiceGR 2014 was collected through several methods including paper and online administration.
 Paper surveys were collected door-to-door by LINC staff in five target geographies: Black Hills, Garfield Park, Grandville, John Ball, and West Grand.
-Paper surveys were also collected at community events.
-VoiceGR was also available online and was distributed through a variety of nonprofit and community organizations’ email newsletters and social media.
+In 2015, VoiceGR paper surveys were collected at community events and at community partner organization locations.
+The VoiceGR survey was also available online and was distributed through a variety of nonprofit and community organizations’ email newsletters and social media.
 The hope is that, through partnering with local organizations, CRI can utilize natural networks of communication to encourage greater Grand Rapids residents to complete the survey.

 Online survey respondents were asked to approximate their home location by clicking on a map.
 Paper survey respondents were asked to provide their address or at least their zip code.
 The online map and address level responses are the only response able to be analyzed geographically and used in CRI’s mapping tools.

-In 2015, the VoiceGR survey was conducted both through paper and online administration.
+In 2016, the VoiceGR survey was conducted both through paper and online administration.
 Paper surveys were collected at community events and in conjunction with community organizations.
-Data collection started June 20, 2015 and concluded November 15, 2015.
-Results plan to be released in 2016.
+Data collection started June 6, 2016 and concluded December 12, 2016.
+Results for 2016 have been released.

 VoiceGR is a product of the Dorothy A. Johnson Center for Philanthropy.